 Preoperatively, the women are prepared in supine position with left lateral tilt, placed under spinal/general + epidural anesthesia with the bladder catheterised.
 Intermittent pneumatic compression device for Deep Vein Thrombosis (DVT) prophylaxis is initiated.
 In women with suspected bladder involvement, the ureters are also catheterised until the end of the surgery.
 Inj.
-Tranexamic Acid 1gm in 100ml normal saline was variably used.
+Tranexamic Acid 1gm in 100ml normal saline was occasionally administered to select patients with suspected high grade of placental invasion.